zolomatok/Creating-an-Xcode-plugin/README.md

 # Creating an Xcode plugin
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/zolomatok/Creating-an-Xcode-plugin?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-**NOTE: This guide is for Xcode 6, which is a very old version and the stuff described here may not work anymore.
+**NOTE: This guide is for Xcode 6, which is a very old version and the stuff described here probably doesn't work anymore.
 Also, this guide is not about the officially supported [Source Editor Extensions](https://developer.apple.com/documentation/xcodekit/creating_a_source_editor_extension).**

 Xcode is awesome.
 No doubt.
 Sure, it crashes at times, frustrates us with code signing and there are certainly missing features and minor tweeks that would make it even greater.